How to Optimise your Immune Function in Menopause

 - Avoiding poor lifestyle choices such as smoking and drinking

 - Improving hygiene factors such as washing your hands

 - Getting the right amount of exercise (underexercise and overexercise are linked with reduced immunity)

-- Making sure your body isn’t compromised by toxic substances, such as metals or chemicals
+- Creating a healthy home to sure your body isn’t compromised by toxic substances, such as metals, mould, or chemicals.

 - Avoiding cell-damaging radiation and electromagnetic fields